Cornet Chahwan: Culture

 The town is home to the Pharès Zoghbi Cultural Foundation, which is a library of 65,000 books in French, English, Spanish, Portuguese, and Arabic.

-The town is also home to a state of the art theater called SJS theater at Saint Joseph School in addition to a city hall brand new facility next to St Peter & Paul's church.
+The town is also home to theater at Saint Joseph School in addition to a city hall next to St Peter & Paul's church.

 Humanitarian Institutions

 St Vincent de Paul, a charitable institution, is located in Cornet Chahwan.
 The Lebanese Red Cross also has a first-aid center in the town.
-In addition to a fire department covering a vast areas of the El Metn district.
+There is also a fire department covering vast areas of the El Metn district.